 Because they’re trying to recover as much money as possible, lenders may not be as willing to help a buyer with closing costs.

 In any case, it’s better to sell short than to go through the foreclosure process.
-For the buyer, purchasing a short sale may result in you getting a better deal.

 Tips For Buying A Short Sale